zainkoreshi/zainkoreshi/README.md

 - 💾 As far as back-end softwares go, I am proficient in Java, C, Python, SQL, Oracle, MongoDB, CosmosDB, Node.js & Postman.

 - 👨‍💼 I have also worked for around a year as a Project Manager for two Accounting Companies and am proficient in Microsoft Office, Google Suite, Notion, ClickUp, Trello, Zoho, Copper & Confluence!

-- 📆 I am currently looking for internships and/or any work placement for the year 2024!

 - 📫 Feel free to reach out to me on my email (zainkoreshi769@gmail.com) or LinkedIn (https://www.linkedin.com/in/zainkoreshi/).